ESGF/esgf-ansible/docs/source/verify/verify.rst

 ====

 While ``status.yml`` will report on various ports and URLs that services are listening on, it is not a replacement for a human inspecting log files.
 The following locations may be useful references for the services being ran on a node.
+This list is not comprehensive and potentially is subject to change.

 httpd
 *****